 Studying with an MCAT study group can offer you a lot of benefits including opportunities to: share or learn new ideas, cover more material, lessen the chance of cramming, minimize test anxiety, and give and/or receive support.

 Nevertheless, you should know that not all study groups are effective.
 Here are some tips you can follow to help ensure study group success:

 Tip #1: Arrange a group ─ not a party

 Although a lot of students may be interested in developing an MCAT study group, for the most effective studying, you should limit the size of your group to six members or less.
 Depending on personal study preferences or the goals of the group, you may not want to exceed four members.
-Whomever you form a group with just make sure the members are committed for the long-term.
+Whomever you form a group with just make sure that the members are committed for the long term.

 Tip #2: Aim for balance